how to save the world with katharine hamnett

 VOTE TRUMP OUT

-A lot of people talk about impeaching Trump, but if you do that you get Mike Pence, who has the same values as Trump but is more diplomatic and, worringly, probably better organised.
+A lot of people talk about impeaching Trump, but if you do that you get Mike Pence, who has the same values as Trump but is more diplomatic and, worryingly, probably better organized.
 It lets the Republicans off the hook too easily.
 To really get rid of Trump, the Republican party has to be voted out.
 In the letter to America, on the back of our ‘VOTE TRUMP OUT’ T-shirt, we have used a quote from James Comey, the director of the FBI fired by Trump.
 I love the idea of using a Republican to tell people to get rid of the Republicans.

 He said that “Americans have to vote with their values.”
 This is of particular importance in the upcoming midterm elections on November 11th.
 We need to ensure that as many Democrats and independents got these seats away from Republicans.

 Because do American values include Children ripped away from their parents and kept in cages?
-Black men being shot in the back for minor traffic offences?
+Black men being shot in the back for minor traffic offenses?
 Endless wars?
 8 per cent of government spending going towards education and 52 per cent being spent on the military?
 All those fossil fuels wrecking the planet?
 The neglect of Puerto Rico?

 Trump is probably the most dangerous man on earth, fronting and confronting many of the most dangerous men on earth, taking us to the brink of annihilation on a weekly basis.
 The American electorate holds the future of the world in its hands.
 Vote Trump and his gang out.
 Do the right thing!